 To start off the week, everyone is still reeling from Rami's surprise and stupid elimination.
 Even Jerell is like, "Huh?
 But he was one of the best!" -- and then quickly recovers from that brief lapse into humility, and overcorrects just in case: "Can't be mad at that," Jerell says about Rami getting auf'd, "because eventually they all have to go so I can get my cheeeeeck

 ."
 That will literally never happen, but it's nice that he thinks it might.
 Even All Stars gotta dream!
-The Challenge

 The designers meet Angela at Circle in the Square Theater, which kicks off a segment I'd like to call, "Austin Scarlett, BROADWAY SUPAHSTAR!"

 The Scarlett is always a bit of a caricature, but stepping into a Broadway theater kicks his artistic overindulgence into overdrive.
 "It's the heart of the city!
 The pulse of New York!
 Thessssspians!
 They make MAGIC here!"
 I wouldn't be surprised if he fainted (and then waited until someone broke out the smelling salts to jump up and declare, "Aaaaand, SCENE.")

 As Angela and the producer of Godspell explain the challenge, I am too distracted by the fact that Kenley is wearing a beach towel as a headdress.
 You could solve the energy crisis with how hard she tries.
 Here's what I catch of the challenge, though: They need to design an outfit for a character in Godspell, and the winner gets their bio in a REAL LIFE PLAYBILL!
 On BROADWAY!
 They make MAGIC there!